Juiced - A Magazine Created & Staffed by Syracuse University Freshmen

 Beyond the pages of Juiced, our legacy is simple.
 Freshmen have a voice.
 We aren't rushing through our first year of college in order to become upperclassmen.
 Our time is now, and it's time for that to be recognized.

 Friendships have been formed and the bonds of working on Juiced have been strengthened.
 Sometimes we discuss buying cubic zirconia rings to wear as our "secret handshake" representing our commitment to this new publication.
-I'm especially fond of SterlingForever's Love Knot cubic zirconia rings.
+I'm especially fond of SterlingForever's entire collection of cubic zirconia rings.
 Cubic zirconia rings which are made from synthetic cubic zirconia with its close visual likeness to diamond are pretty cool without the price tag asscoiated with the real deal.
 The idea was turned down since the guys didn't want to wear rings.
 We are now considering cubic zirconia rea studs.
 Less flashy, more discrete and for those who want nose studs, well why not.

 February 28, 2015Chris SechlerBlogs,